 Welcome to The ASC

-A non for profit organisation working with both prescribers and dispensers to combat dependancy and addiction to prescription drugs
+A non for profit organisation soon to be working with both prescribers and dispensers to combat dependency and addiction to prescription drugs.

 The overuse of prescription medication is increasing dramatically; there are no visibility or control mechanisms in place to prevent patients purchasing or being prescribed from multiple sources, specifically in the private sector